Dr Phil Garnett GP and Chair of CCG

 Organisation: Vale of York Clinical Commissioning Group

 Location: Yorkshire and the Humber

 He first joined the GP practice as a partner in 1978 and went on to become the senior partner.
-He remains involved in the performance, quality and financial management of the practice, as well as the teaching of medical students.
+He was involved in the performance, quality and financial management of the practice, as well as the teaching of medical students.

 Going into GenerationQ, one of Phil’s goals was to deepen his understanding of different approaches to quality improvement and how they can be applied in the context of the NHS.
 'Building my knowledge about quality improvement methodologies and leadership styles has been hugely valuable to me in my role as a clinical leader.
 I found the discipline of completing the assignments especially helpful – each assignment gives you the chance to reflect on what you’ve read and learnt, and to develop your own thinking.'

-He adds that his experiences during the fellowship have influenced the way he behaves as a leader.
+He added that his experiences during the fellowship have influenced the way he behaves as a leader.
 'I’d say there’s been a significant shift in my leadership style, from a ‘heroic’ model of wanting to deliver transformation myself, to a much more inclusive approach.
 I have greater awareness of how my behaviour affects other people and I place a high value on developing strong relationships with colleagues.'

 GenerationQ gave Phil an opportunity to consider how the principle of delivering a high quality patient experience can be embedded into service design.
 'I’m interested in how health care commissioners and providers can make sure that patient experience underpins all decisions about service design.
 I believe that the emphasis has for too long been on achieving financial balance and hitting targets, and we need to refocus on offering the highest quality service to patients.'